 - Insurance coverage for Collison/Comprehensive: Both Lyft and Uber provide up to $50,000 in coverage but only when Uber or Lyft passengers are in the vehicle

 - Deductibles for Collision/Comprehensive: Uber has a $1000 deductible.
 Lyft has a $2500 deductible.

 If the Uber or Lyft driver is signed in but is waiting for a ride request and an accident happens, then Uber and Lyft will require the driver to submit the claim to their own personal car insurance.
 Only if the driver’s insurance company denies the claim or fails to fully reimburse the loss will the coverage from Uber or Lyft fill in.
 It is this gap that some insurance companies are now offering to provide rideshare insurance coverage at a separate premium.

 The question for Uber and Lyft drivers is whether to purchase this additional rideshare insurance coverage.
 Drivers should be aware that if they do not disclose their Uber or Lyft driver status to their personal insurance company then they risk having their entire policy cancelled for what is called a material misrepresentation.
 If the driver’s policy is cancelled under that scenario, then the next time the driver goes for insurance they will most likely face a much higher cost because of the previous cancellation because they are a bigger risk.
 The higher the risk, the more the premium will cost.

-If you are an Uber or Lyft driver with insurance questions before or after a car accident, you can always call the Miami Uber accident lawyers at the Wolfson Law Firm for a free consultation.
+If you are an Uber or Lyft driver with insurance questions before or after a car accident, you can always call the Miami Uber accident lawyers at Wolfson & Leon for a free consultation.
 You can reach us 24/7 at (305) 285-1115.